Relative free splitting and free factor complexes I: Hyperbolicity

-\textbf{Step 1.} Note first that a proper relative core graph $G \subset T/\Gamma$ is maximal if and only if it is obtained from $T/\Gamma$ by removing the interior of a single natural edge having distinct endpoints.
-The ``if'' direction is clear.
-For the ``only if'' direction: if $G$ is missing the interiors of two natural edges $e_1,e_2$ and if $e_1$ has distinct endpoints then $T - \interior(e_1)$ is a proper relative core graph larger than $G$; and if $G$ is missing the interior of a natural edge $e$ with both ends at some natural vertex $p$ then, letting $e'$ be the edge having a single endpoint at $p$, the graph $G$ cannot contain $e'$ for otherwise $p$ would have valence~$1$ in $G$ and trivial vertex group, and so $T/\Gamma - \interior(e')$ is a proper relative core graph larger than~$G$.
+\textbf{Step 1.} We start by proving that a proper core subgraph $G \subset T/\Gamma$ is maximal if and only if it is obtained from $T/\Gamma$ by removing the interior of a single natural edge having its two ends at distinct vertices.

+The ``if'' direction of this statement is clear.
+For the ``only if'' direction, given a maximal, proper core subgraph $G$, there are two cases to consider.
+In the first case $G$ is obtained from $T/\Gamma$ by removing the interior of a single natural edge $e$ having both ends at the \emph{same} vertex.
+That vertex has valence~$3$ in $T/\Gamma$ and so it has valence~$1$ in $G$, contradicting that $G$ is a core subgraph.
+In the second case $G$ is missing the interiors of two or more edges of $T/\Gamma$; consider two such edges $e_1,e_2$.
+If some $e_i$ has distinct endpoints then $T/\Gamma - \interior(e_i)$ is a proper core subgraph larger than $G$, contradicting maximality of~$G$.
+If no $e_i$ has distinct endpoints then, for each $i=1,2$, the edge $e_i$ forms a loop with both ends at some natural vertex $v_i$ of valence~$3$, and so $v_1 \ne v_2$.
+Let $e'_i$ be the edge distinct from $e_i$ incident to $v_i$, so $e'_i$ is distinct from both $e_1$ and $e_2$, and $e'_i$ has its ends at two distinct vertices.
+If $e'_i$ is in $G$ then, as above, $v_i$ has valence~$3$ in $T/\Gamma$ and valence~$1$ in $G$, again contradicting that $G$ is a core graph.
+If on the other hand $e'_i$ is not in $G$ then $T/\Gamma - \interior(e'_i)$ is a proper core subgraph larger than~$G$, also a contradiction.